 libraries[jquery.cycle][download][type] = "file" libraries[jquery.cycle][download][url] = "http://malsup.github.io/jquery.cycle.all.js"

-The final result will resemble the following and should be placed into
+The final result will resemble the following and should be placed into the project as

 ; This file was auto-generated by drush make core = 7.x api = 2 projects[drupal][version] = "7.28" ; Modules projects[views_bulk_operations][version] = "3.2" projects[addressfield][version] = "1.0-beta5" projects[admin_menu][version] = "3.0-rc4" ... libraries[jquery.cycle][download][type] = "file" libraries[jquery.cycle][download][url] = "http://malsup.github.io/jquery.cycle.all.js" ...